waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker on 1F will move if the Poké Flute is used near him.
 (Result: Item use had no effect.)
     - The Rocket Grunt will accept the revived HELIX fossil Pokémon (Omanyte), but only if it is fainted.
 (Result: Failed.
 Dialogue unchanged.)
     - The 'fossil' the Grunt wants is a Moon Stone held by a Clefairy.
 (Result: Failed.
 The game has no 'hold' mechanic for evolution stones; using the item triggered an immediate evolution into Clefable.)
     - The Hiker at 1F (6,7) will move if approached with a party where all non-fainted members are afflicted with the 'Poison' status condition.
 (Note: LUNA fainted from poison damage en route.)
 (Result: Failed.
 Dialogue unchanged.)
     - Using Selfdestruct on a wall near the Rocket Grunt at B2F (30,12) will create a new passage.
 (Result: Failed.
 Used Selfdestruct in a battle adjacent to the wall at (31,12).
 The wall remained impassable.)
+    - The Hiker on 1F is the father of the Super Nerd.
+Defeating the son will make the Hiker move.
+(Result: Failed.
+The Super Nerd was already defeated, and the Hiker's dialogue is unchanged.)

 # VII.
 Fossil Quest - Agent-Generated Hypotheses